 These losses pale in comparison, though, to the loss of life in Seyllin.
 Seyllin was a small but successful Federation mining colony housing roughly 500 million people on it.
 Troubles first arose when the local solar monitoring satellites dropped out of contact, followed by the colony itself a few minutes later.
 This was due to the massive electromagnetic pulse that essentially flash-fried any inhabitants on the sunward side of Seyllin I. However, a significant number of citizens were on the dark side of the planet, protected from the pulse by the planet’s sheer bulk.
 It took a while for both the Federation and others to figure out precisely what was going on, wasting precious moments that could have been used to evacuate citizens from the doomed planet.
 Finally, the Federation Navy, assisted by the Sisters of Eve and other factions, managed to begin lifting some citizens, but not nearly enough.
 Only 843,000 out of a population of 500 million were ultimately saved from Seyllin I.

 After such an event, of course, governments and scientists alike were eager to determine just what caused these “events.”
 Eventually, the signature of a rare substance known as Isogen-5 was found at the site of each explosion.
 Isogen-5, a rare isotope of the somewhat more common Isogen, is an extremely unstable substance (if that wasn’t obvious from the, you know, massive explosions it caused).
-We’re not entirely sure who or what placed the Isogen-5 near the stars, but there’s at least one proven case (though not one that’s known publicly, to my knowledge) where rogue drones were hoarding the substance for unknown reasons.
+We’re not entirely sure who or what placed the Isogen-5 near the stars, but there’satleastoneprovencase (though not one that’s known publicly, to my knowledge) where rogue drones were hoarding the substance for unknown reasons.
 In that case, however, rogue drones were hoarding the Isogen-5 apparently under the command of Empress Jamyl (who had yet to make her return to Cluster politics following her apparent death), to power the Terran superweapon that she used to devastating effect in the Battle of Mekhios against the Elder Fleet.
 Prior to her return, she tested her superweapon once on a Blood Raider fleet, with a similar result.
 There is at least some evidence that the March 10 detonations were, in fact, an accident.
 Under this theory, one of the Isogen-5 caches made by the drones under Jamyl’s command accidentally detonated, which set off a chain reaction amongst the other Isogen-5 caches.
 However, that theory doesn’t quite explain why some shattered planets are found in wormhole space (where New Eden rogue drones couldn’t possibly have traveled to before the wormholes opened), so the question of who created the caches in the first place is still very much up for debate (as is the question of rogue drone motives for creating their caches).

-wormholes soon appeared throughout the cluster.
+In any event, the Isogen-5 detonations did more than just kill a few hundred million people.
+The explosions were so severe that they ripped holes in the fabric of space-time.
+Apparently random wormholes soon appeared throughout the cluster.
 Intriguingly, out of the trillions upon trillions of stars in the universe that the wormholes could lead to, they all lead to about 2,500 that are inhabited in some capacity by the Sleepers (the reasons for why wormholes only lead to these select systems is unknown).
 These systems, known as Anoikis, (Anoikis and w-space are equivalent terms, but I believe there’s a slight preference in RP circles to call it Anoikis) are located in an unknown area of space (though Templar One does mention that the only identifiable objects in Anoikis are quasars, which would make Anoikis incredibly distant from New Eden).
 However, within hours of the first wormhole opening in Vitrauze, the Gallente were sending ships through.
 Soon, the empires and CONCORD all agreed to buy certain items taken from Sleeper salvage at a standardized rate.
 Sleeper salvage led to a number of technological advances, including Tech 3 strategic cruisers and the technology needed to create the immortal soldiers in the soon-to-be-released game Dust 514.
 Needless to say, research on Isogen-5, Anoikis, and related areas is still ongoing (including a project by yours truly!).
 How all these pieces truly fit together may never entirely be known, unfortunately.

 Well, that about wraps it up.
 I confess that after writing all of this, I’m ironically not entirely sure of the best way to conclude.
 Some grandiose statement on the interconnectedness and depth of New Eden’s story seems appropriate, but it turns out that Seismic Stan already said everything I could on the subject and more in his excellent foreword.
 But one of the things this project has taught me is that the best way to learn the lore is to really dig into it yourself.
 I took pains while writing this to cross-reference to the bigger articles on the lore, but there’s still so much out there that I just didn’t have time or room to talk about.
 Dig into it, and you can see the kind of story CCP has built for Eve.
 At the risk of sounding cliche, there’s a universe worth of stories out there to discover.